vinodkd/guts/book/01_size.md

 We've to try counting in both the simple and exact way, so here goes.

-In the Simple way, since one statement cannot be differentiated from another, the best we can do is to assume some standard size for all statements.
+**In the Simple way**, since one statement cannot be differentiated from another, the best we can do is to assume some standard size for all statements.
 The simplest standard size would be `1`, but if we emperically have (say, by comparison to exact measurements) an _average size_ that is known, that could be used too.
 Obviously, this would be a language or platform specific value.
 Anyway,

 		simple_size_unit(statement)	= 1
 		simple_size_avg(statement)	= Savg	(some emperical value)

-In the Exact way, there are even more difficulties.
+**In the Exact way**, there are even more difficulties.
 We do have the ability of differentiating between different types of statements, but how do we ascribe a number to each type of statement?
 If we have access to the implementation of those statements ( eg, we have access to the source code of the Java compiler and runtime) we could measure the size of that code and apply the `size(container)` formula.
 But what if we didnt have access to the source, or dont want to go down that rabbit hole?

 We will do exactly that later, but for now, let's see how far we can go without doing that.
 We have a couple of shortcuts:

-* Like in the simple way, we could give the exact statements unit size.
+* **Unit Size**: Like in the simple way, we could give the exact statements unit size.
 This is better than the simple way because all those compound statements have been broken down already and will thus have size > 1; but it doesnt count the *actual* size of the exact statements
-* Like the second option in the simple way, we could give all statements a size greater than one.
+* **Constant Size**: Like the second option in the simple way, we could give all statements a size greater than one.
 This would be useful to compare codebases written with multiple languages, for example.
-* Finally, we could make a half-hearted attempt at going down the rabbit hole.
+* **Indexed or Relative Size**: Finally, we could make a half-hearted attempt at going down the rabbit hole.
 It works something like this: we pick one statement as the unit statement regardless of its actual size; and then index every other statements' size to the chosen one's, ie, divide their sizes by that of the unit statement.
 This way, we express size as a number relative to another size and can absolve ourselves from doing any actual measurement by picking a unit statement and guessing the sizes of other statements relative to it.
+I call it indexed because all sizes are indexed to the unit statement's size.

 In formula form that would be: